Asparuhovo, Varna

 15 minutes away from Aparuhovo is Borovets Villa Zone and also Galata which are where most local and private properties are located.

 History

 Asparuhovo has existed on the map since 1903 when it was still a village with the name of Ses Sevmes (quiet place).
 The village was briefly renamed to Tihina in 1934 until 1936 when it received its current name.
-The name Asparuhovo is motivated by the fact that in 681 Asparukh of Bulgaria reached the city of Varna.
+The name Asparuhovo is motivated by the fact that in 681 Asparuh of Bulgaria reached the city of Varna.

 In 1976 a canal connecting lake Varna and the Black Sea was dug between Asparuhovo and the rest of Varna.
 The Asparuhov Bridge was built at the same time above the canal so the district wouldn't be separated from the rest of the city.

 2014 Flooding

 On June 19, 2014 severe rainfall in the district caused the drowning of 14 people as well as heavy infrastructure damage.